sidravic/sidravic.github.io/_posts/2020-03-14-Softmax-predictions-seem-to-return-a-prediction-when-none-of-the-classes-exist.md

 ![system schema](/images/softmax_images/softmax_binomial.png)

+The heading in the image that reads binomial actually means binary derived from "multi label binary classification" and is the approach used in multi label classification.
+[This](https://forums.fast.ai/t/lesson-10-discussion-wiki-2019/42781/299) discussion is a useful thread on how to change the loss function to use `BCE` instead of `categorical_cross_entropy`

 Understanding the image:

 1. Image1, indicates via softmax that the category is most likely a fish, with a possibility of a building in the image.
 2. For image 2, while the activations are significantly different but the softmax computation seems to be identical to image1

-The binomial approach provides more clarity into what could actually be present.
+The binary approach provides more clarity into what could actually be present.

 1. Image1 says that there could be a fish along with a building and possibly a cat.
 2. Image2 could possibly have a a fish in it but it but we can't be certain about anything.